-California Supremes on Land and Water is an article series on California Supreme Court decisions.
+California Supremes on Land and Water is digital magazine on California Supreme Court decisions.
 It’s goal is to comprehensively review California Supreme Court decisions related to land and water.
 In this series we will review one court decision in each article, starting with the most recent decisions and working our way back in time.
 We’ll review the decisions from the perspective of the boundary surveyor, and will try to isolate the legal arguments and principles that are most important to land surveyors from the other legal arguments in the decision.

 The decisions we are going to review won’t only be related to boundary surveying.
 We look at all cases related to land development, land use planning, property taxes, land title and water rights.
 Why?
 The focus of most boundary surveyors has been focused for far too long and narrowly on only the boundary survey.
 Our clients (and the public) need us to be more broadly focused on all other areas of the real property system in our state.
 No other land professional is more qualified to serve as an expert consultant on these other areas.
 As we will see from these cases (including the first case reviewed in this article) these other areas of law greatly impact the land surveyor and his clients.

 All the articles in this series are released under the Attribution-NonCommercial 4.0 International License.
 That means you can copy, modify, combine, publish, and distribute the articles for non-commercial purposes.